jorabin/KeePassJava2/readme.md

 After a period of neglect, the project is (May 2023) back in development.

-The current code is version 2.2.2-SNAPSHOT.
+The current code is version 2.2.2.
 This is on the main branch.
 See [Build from Source](#build-from-source)

 Key updates relative to 2.1:
 - Java 8 (dependencies no longer support Java 7)
+- File format version 4 support - with Argon2
+- Inclusion of Jackson based KDBX support with a view to removing SimpleXML and JAXB support
+- Updated keyfile support
 - Updated dependencies to remove known vulnerabilities
-- File format version 4 support - with Argon2

 See the [changelog](CHANGELOG.md) for more details.